starwards/starwards/CONTRIBUTING.md

 Running and debugging requires three running processes.

-1. Continously build the model module
+1. Continously build the core module

-    Builds the model module and watches for changes.
+    Builds the core module and watches for changes.
 It is recommended to keep it running at the background while making code changes.

-    In VSCode: The `build:model` task (a button at the left of the statusbar).
+    In VSCode: The `build:core` task (a button at the left of the statusbar).

     ```sh
-    cd ./modules/model && npm run build:watch
+    cd ./modules/core && npm run build:watch
     ```

 2. Web development server